pasamyagnesh/zenstreet.ai-assignment/README.md

 npm run dev
 ```

-This will start the NextJS development server and you can access the frontend at `http://localhost:3000`.
+This will start the Next.js development server and you can access the frontend at `http://localhost:3000`.

 ### Backend (NestJS)

 1. **Navigate to the backend directory**:
 ```
-cd your-project/backend
+cd calendarium/backend
 ```

 2. **Install dependencies**: